pettersand/builder/devlog.md

+## 03/11-23

+Lots of events and other things occupying the last few days.
+Hopefully next week will be better.
+The plan is laid out, so I'm ready to start iterating on the functions.

 ## 30/11-23

 Another day of planning, sketching, and structuring.
 Creating a roadmap for development and defining phases, with sub-components and milestones to reach.
 I need to work more structured due to the complexity and vastness of this project.
 So day spent in Miro, hence the lack of commits.